Caring for Microcement Surfaces

 No Dragging or Dropping

 Microcement is strong, but due to its limited thickness, it will deform in the event of a strong blow if the support beneath deforms.
-Generally, abrasion and impact resistance is comparable with hard wood.
+Generally, abrasion and impact resistance is comparable with that of hard wood.

 Stain Resistance

+Chemical resistance depends on the sealer used to protect the product.
+Our sealers are among the best in the industry for both hardness & strength.
 Products containing dyes & acidic or alkaline products like tumeric, vinegar, lemon juice or bleach, may leave slight marks on microcement if left on the surface for prolonged time.
 If cleaning is done quickly, they shouldn’t stain.

 If water stains appear at any time, let the stain dry out & reseal immediately.
 Stains may become permanent if not treated quickly.